thycotic/privman-docs/admin/tasks/server/fs-ds.md

 ### Parameters

 * Azure AD: The Azure AD instance from which to import/synchronize.
-* Create groups when not matched (no): If set then devices not matched to an existing resource in Privilege Manager will be created.
-NOTE: Devices are particularly vulnerable to duplication because of lack of identifiers in Azure AD.
-See documentation for details.
+* Create groups when not matched (no): If set, then devices not matched to an existing resource in Privilege Manager will be created.

+  >**Note**: Devices are particularly vulnerable to duplication due to the lack of identifiers in Azure AD.
+Refer to [Best Practices for AD Imports](../../../how-to/best-practices/ad-import/index.md) for details.
-* Create groups when not matched (yes): If set then groups not matched to an existing resource in Privilege Manager will be created.
+* Create groups when not matched (yes): If set, then groups not matched to an existing resource in Privilege Manager will be created.
-* Create users when not matched: If set then users not matched to an existing resource in Privilege Manager will be created.
+* Create users when not matched: If set, then users not matched to an existing resource in Privilege Manager will be created.
 * Device names: The display names of the devices to import.
 Leave empty for none.
 Use a newline between names.
 End name with '*' to find all that start with the given name.
 * Group display names: The display names of the groups to import.
 Leave empty for none.
 Use a newline between names.
 End name with '*' to find all that start with the given name.
-* Import child devices: If set then child devices of any discovered group will be imported.
+* Import child devices: If set, then child devices of any discovered group will be imported.
-* Import child users: If set then child users of any discovered group will be imported.
+* Import child users: If set, then child users of any discovered group will be imported.
-* Recurse child groups: If set then child groups of the given group names will be imported recursively.
+* Recurse child groups: If set, then child groups of the given group names will be imported recursively.
 * User names: The display names or user principal names (UPN) of the users to import.
 Leave empty for none.
 Use a newline between names.
 End name with '*' to find all that start with the given name.